Public service motivation

 Public Service Motivation

 The IRSPM SIG Public Service Motivation is a leading forum for junior and senior scholars researching questions on motivation, and attitudes and behaviors of individuals reflecting motivation, found in the public sector and beyond.
 The SIG curates high-quality research and offers seminars and roundtables on hot topics that attract international academics.
 A large network of international scholars has been built during the last 15 years and new researchers are welcome to join.
 Many research collaborations and co-authorships have developed over this period.
-Academic dialogues on many topics related to Human Resource Management (HRM), leadership research, and public service motivation started in the SIG and have grown all over the world since then.
+Academic dialogues on many topics related to human resource management (HRM), leadership research, and public service motivation started in the SIG and have grown all over the world since then.
 We run workshops and seminars that help early-career researchers develop research proposals, projects, papers, and new research collaborations.

 Most research dialogues in our SIG are about public service motivation.
 However, our core topic has always been understood in the context of other research streams such as environmental fit, prosocial motivation, leadership studies, decentralization and privatization of public services, public and private values, etc. We are specifically interested in (not exhaustively):

 - The nature and concept of public service motivation, also with regard to other types of motivational or behavioral concepts, such as various types of work motivation, prosocial motivation, public sector motivation, etc.

 - The relationship between several types of antecedents of public service motivation or other motivation-related concepts at the macro, meso and micro level, as well as the role of various types of contextual variables

 - Theoretical reflections and empirical studies about the causes and effects of the so-called ‘dark-sides’ of public service motivation or other types of motivation

-- The relationship between public service motivation or other motivational concepts and various outcome variables – at the individual, organizational or country and cultural level – also taking into account the role of various types of contextual variables
+- The relationship between public service motivation or other motivational concepts and various outcome variables – at the individual, organizational or country and cultural level – also considering the role of various types of contextual variables

 - Assessing the validity of practical application of public service motivation or general motivation oriented HRM strategies, in terms of various types of outcomes such as individual satisfaction and organizational performance.